 1. Energy-efficient fans

-Without adequate ventilation, moisture can accumulate and lead to mold and mildew.
-It allows you to maintain a constant temperature and works best in mild to cold climates.
-An important thing to keep in mind will be to avoid blocking vents with insulation.
+Without adequate ventilation, moisture can accumulate and lead to mold and mildew in your attic.
+Proper ventilation such as ridge vents, as well as soffit vents allow you to maintain a constant temperature and works best in mild to cold climates.
+An important thing to keep in mind will be to avoid blocking vents with attic insulation.
 This will prevent airflow.
 Another word of warning is that some systems inadvertently pull HVAC air into the attic.
-However, proper installation by a professional will ensure this doesn’t happen.
+However, a proper installation by a professional will ensure this doesn’t happen.

 3. Seal the leaks

 Sealing the cracks, an obvious solution here.
 Sealing any and all cracks and leaks that allow air to excessively enter or exit will go a long way.
-Doing so can save you up to 10% every month on your power bill.
-And that adds up.
+Doing so can save you up to 10% every month on your energy bill.
+And that adds up!